VöV-Standard-Bus: History

 While the external dimensions and compartment design was almost uniform, the manufacturers were free in their choice for engines and head design.
-The manufacturers proposed a number of variants on the Standard-Bus design such as a shorter 9570 mm variant (with one window less) and longer articulated buses(both puller and pusher variants been produced, front section was usually half a window shorter than rigid buses).
-Based on requirements by the Berlin transport authority even a double-decker was derived with the MAN SD200 being produced since 1973.
+The manufacturers proposed a number of variants on the Standard-Bus design such as a shorter 9570 mm (with one window less) and a longer 11300 mm variant for suburban services.
+Articulated buses (first puller and, since 1978, pusher variants had been produced, front section was usually half a window shorter than rigid buses).
+Based on requirements by the Berlin transport authority (BVG) even a double-decker was derived with the MAN SD200 being produced since 1973.
 The VöV-Buses proved to be popular with about all transport companies in Germany to use these types and many models being successful outside of Germany.